cortoproject/corto/contributing.md

 apt-get install g++
 ```

-If you want to build Hyve, install libxml2-dev; if you will only run it, libxml2 will do (which comes with every Linux distribution).
+If you want to build Hyve, install libxml2-dev; if you will only run it, libxml2 will do (this should be included in the Linux distribution).

 ```
 apt-get install libxml2-dev